KisoreSenthilkumar/VideoGameReviewer/README.md

 - Ensured reproducibility by setting a **fixed random state (`42`)**.

 ### **Model Highlight**
-- **Strategic Pricing Insights**: The model reveals how user feedback and engagement metrics drive perceived value, helping developers and publishers **optimize pricing strategies**.
+- **Strategic Pricing Insights**: The model reveals how user feedback and engagement metrics drive perceived value, helping publishers **optimize pricing strategies**.
 - Focused on creating an **interpretable model**, where stakeholders can easily understand the factors influencing pricing.
 - Saved as **`model_pricing.pkl`**, ensuring portability and usability across platforms.